-The BBC reported that Sir John Chilcot said the former Prime Minister had acted on “belief” rather than “fact” in making decisions that led to the 2003 conflict in an interview on the anniversary of his landmark report.
+On the anniversary of his landmark report, Sir John Chilcot said the former Prime Minister had acted on “belief” rather than “fact” in making decisions that led to the 2003 conflict.

 “I think any prime minister taking a country into war has got to be straight with the nation and carry it, so far as possible, with him or her,” he told the BBC.
 “I don’t believe that was the case in the Iraq instance.”

-The spokesman for Mr Blair said that “all these issues” had been dealt with and that “there was no falsifying of the intelligence”.
+A spokesman for Mr Blair said that “all these issues” had been dealt with.

 The report concluded “that the judgments about the severity of the threat posed by Iraq’s weapons of mass destruction, WMD, were presented with a certainty that was not justified.”